ICMECopyright: © IBF

 Current lightweight design strives for high strength steels, which at the same time offer sufficient formability.
 To tailor the properties of low alloy steel accordingly, strain hardening combined with a subsequent local heat treatment presents a promising alternative.
 This approach can be used to locally increase the formability of semi-finished parts as well as to adapt the property distribution of the sheet metal at best to the function of the final part.
 In the joint research project of the Institute of Metal Forming and the Fraunhofer Institute for Laser Technology, a crash box serves as an example part.
 Local softening strategies, which increase the energy absorption capacity, are developed, at first, by means of FE simulations.
 Dynamic impact tests of real crash boxes confirm that the deformation path can be reduced by 28 % compared to a globally heat-treated crash box and thus weight can be saved.

-For further information, please contact Laura Conrads.
+For further information, please contact Lisa-Marie Reitmaier.

 Image: Locally and globally heat-treated crash boxes after crash test, Copyright: ILT